architect-team/arcctl/src/environments/README.md

 One example of configuration that can be passed in the deploy command is ingress subdomains.
-Domain names in the same environment often use the same base URL any naming conventions for exposing ingress rules to the outside world, but that means that means that ingress names for components can collide with one another when they land in the same environment (e.g. two components with an ingress named "api").
+Domain names in the same environment often use the same base URL any naming conventions for exposing ingress rules to the outside world, but that means that ingress names for components can collide with one another when they land in the same environment (e.g. two components with an ingress named "api").